 2. Detailed Schedule.

-One of the most significant generators of difficulty during renovation is the issue of schedules.
+One of the most significant generators of problems during renovation is the issue of schedules.

-It's essential to understand that a renovation is often conducted like a gearwheel when some parts depend on each other.
+It's essential to realize that renovation is often conducted like a gearwheel when some parts depend on each other.

 Often, you will depend on the (successful) completion of one type of work to move forward.